Stephen-X/Gr--Microblogging-Site/README.md

 Detailed documentations to be added later.

+## Quick Notes

-**Quick note:** before someone mentions it again, yes I do know about the bad positioning of the follow / unfollow button ;p
+- before someone mentions it again, yes I do know about the bad positioning of the follow / unfollow button ;p

-**Another quick note:** I used the Django shell (`manage.py shell`) to test my models during development.
+- I used the Django shell (`manage.py shell`) to test my models during development.
 I should have utilized the unit testing tools from Django to standardize and automate the testing process.
 My bad...

+- Heroku automatically collects static files during deployment, so you don't have to worry about that.
+Otherwise run `python manage.py collectstatic` to collects them to STATIC_ROOT after the debug mode is switched off.
+More info on [Django](https://docs.djangoproject.com/en/1.11/ref/contrib/staticfiles/).

 ## Screenshots